 - Gather a bunch of books that are at appropriate reading levels for everyone and take turns randomly grabbing a book and reading a few sentences from a page.
 This often ends up being pretty hilarious because it’s such a goofy mash-up of things, so record this one to watch later!

 LEGOs aren’t just for kids, they’re for everyone!
 Building a LEGO set as a family requires teamwork, creativity, and at the end you have a fun set to use!

 Get a big set with several mini-figures, or a couple of small sets that you can play with together at the end.
+Or you could also get one that will decorate your house for the season.
 (If you have younger kids, check the age range on the set to find out what’s best for your family.)
-Here are a few examples:
+Here some highly-rated sets.

 If you aren’t into LEGOs, there are many other options out there– 3D puzzles, model trains or airplanes, robots and cars that work after you build them, castles, dollhouses, and more!

 For an almost no-prep option, learn how to make paper airplanes from videos online and have an airplane race.